How do you train a squad that doesn't fade?

 Across the year, the heaviest training output sat above the heaviest match output.

-The biggest single match for a Kintetsu starter in D2 24/25 was Tom Hendrickson's 7,932 metres against Kamaishi in Round 9, ninety-three minutes of football.
-The biggest single training session for an individual that season was Hayato Yokoi's 11,092 metres on the Friday of pre-season week 5.
-A hard pre-season Friday put roughly 40 percent more metres in one player's legs than the hardest match any starter played all season.
+The biggest single match for a Kintetsu starter in D2 24/25 was Tom Hendrickson's ninety-three minutes against Kamaishi in Round 9.
+The biggest single training session, Hayato Yokoi's on the Friday of pre-season week 5, put roughly 40 percent more metres in one player's legs than that match did.
+The same shape holds at squad level.
+The hardest training day of the year, a Thursday in pre-season week 4, averaged about 50 percent more distance per player than the average league match.

 What I'll change next season